esplito/coding-notes/epicreact/react-advanced-patterns/notes.md

 Think of it like how `<select>` and `option` works.
 They're useless by themselves, but great together.
 That's how Compound Components works.

-This pattern is used in Reach UI and @reach/tooltip
+This pattern is used in [Reach UI](https://reach.tech/) and @reach/tooltip.

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyOTA4MDYzNTQsLTcwOTI4NTMwNywxNT
+eyJoaXN0b3J5IjpbLTE2NTk2ODU0NiwtNzA5Mjg1MzA3LDE1Nz
-c1Njg4MDM1LC0xMjU5OTQwMjQ2LDY0MjQ0MTg2MSwtNDIxMzIw
+U2ODgwMzUsLTEyNTk5NDAyNDYsNjQyNDQxODYxLC00MjEzMjA2
-NjJdfQ==
+Ml19
 -->